SAP/openui5-docs/docs/Routing_and_Navigation_3d18f20.md

 ### Routing Patterns

 Whenever a hash is added to a URL, the router checks whether there is a route with a matching pattern.
 The first matching route is taken and the corresponding target view is called.
 The data provided with the hash are passed on to the target.

-You can use the following kinds of patterns:

 -   **Hard-coded pattern**: